 In providing employee benefits around the world, we regularly compare the value delivered to that of our competitors and seek to rank in the upper half among these world-class companies.
 We assess this competitive view on a country-specific basis.

 As of the end of 2017, we now offer a global standard for Parental Leave, where our employees across the globe—including countries like Brazil, China, India, Japan and the United Kingdom—are eligible to take a minimum of eight weeks' paid parental leave for birth or adoption.
-Related to that benefit, we also provide global breast milk shopping, with temperature-controlled delivery service for moms traveling on business.
+Related to that benefit, we also provide global breast milk shipping, with temperature-controlled delivery service for moms traveling on business.

 We also provide a retirement plan or savings plan in most countries.
 Plan provisions may differ by country.
 They may also differ for union employees, who receive their benefits under collective bargaining agreements.